postsharp/Metalama.Framework/Metalama.Framework.Impl/Linking/AspectLinker.md

 ## Testing:

-Linker unit tests are facilitated by a set of rewriters, which based on the input code produce the full linker input (see `Tests\Caravela.Framework.Tests.UnitTests\Linker\Helpers\LinkerTestBase.cs` for explanation).
+Linker unit tests are facilitated by a set of rewriters, which based on the input code produce the full linker input (see `Tests\Metalama.Framework.Tests.UnitTests\Linker\Helpers\LinkerTestBase.cs` for explanation).
 This is mainly intended to bypass aspect framework and template engine, to test linker-specific scenarios in a very concise manner.

 It currently takes a form of unit tests, but may be in the future adapted to the regular integration test format (even though it is not necessary).